Grosse Pointe's premiere dance and performing arts school!

 MADC is not responsible for providing before or after class care for students.
 Out of concern for our students and their families, the following rules apply to the waiting area:

-- Food, gum, and beverages (other than water) are NOT permitted in the waiting area or dance studios.
+Food, gum, and beverages (other than water) are NOT permitted in the waiting area or dance studios.
 A student may bring a water bottle to class.
+If water bottles are brought, PLEASE remind your child to bring them home with them.
+If they are left in the studio, they will be thrown out.
 There are breaks for water during shoe and class changes.
 Spills and garbage ruin the floor, attract bugs, and wreck the studio for the students and parents.
 Be considerate of others!

 Dance is about fun and discipline.
 Part of the discipline of dance is to be properly attired.
 When a teacher cannot see a person’s body working they cannot make corrections that will ultimately help the student.